contexthub/contexthub-ios-framework/README.md

 =============

 1. download the framework
-2. copy it into your framework folder
+1. copy it into your framework folder
-3. Link your binary with the following Libraries
+1. Link your binary with the following Libraries

+Libraries
 - MobileCoreServices
 - CoreLocation
 - CoreMotion